wolskies/rke2-ansible/roles/rancher_install/README.md

 Role Name
 =========

 This role deploys Rancher on an existing RKE2 cluster.
 Rancher is installed with Cert Manager for ACME TLS certificates and Traefik for ingress.
-Storage must be provided separately (see longhorn_install, rook_install, or minio_install roles).
+Storage must be provided separately (see longhorn_install or rook_install roles).

 Requirements
 ------------